DevJobalia/MERN-SOCIAL-MEDIA-APP/README.md

 4. REACT QUERY
 5. React Context API
 6. React Router -> Outlet
-7. React Query / Tanstack Query
+7. React Query / Tanstack Query: To simplify data fetching + mutation, with benifits of caching, infinite scroll and more out of the box

 - Auto caching
 - Refetching